nigelhorne/ged2site/README.md

 There will be numerous strange handling of Gedcoms since it's not that tightly observed by websites.

-If you see lumpy English text in the output, or just plain mistakes, please e-mail me or add a bug report to github.com/nigelhorne/ged2site.
+If you see lumpy English text in the output or just plain mistakes, please e-mail me or add a bug report to github.com/nigelhorne/ged2site.

 Profile pictures are not handled with output from Ancestry.
 Findmypast is handled correctly.

-The story telling format is hard coded, it would be useful if it were configurable.
+The storytelling format is hard coded, it would be useful if it were configurable.

 ## Acknowledgements